Pryor McElveen

-Pryor Mynatt "Humpy" McElveen (November 5, 1881 – October 27, 1951), was a professional baseball player and coach.
+Pryor Mynatt "Humpy" McElveen (November 5, 1881 – October 27, 1951) was an American professional baseball player and coach.
 McElveen played third base for the Brooklyn Dodgers from 1909 to 1911.
 He attended Carson–Newman College.
 A native of Johnson City, Tennessee, he was team captain of the 1908 Southern Association champion Nashville Vols, and was a personal friend of sportswriter Fred Russell.
 He coached at his alma mater Carson–Newman.